-[ Updated in November 2018 ]
+[ Updated 20 December 2018 ]

-Many Lizard Island research projects examine the impact of cyclones and surges in sea temperature, and how life on the Reef will be affected by increasing CO2 emissions, ocean acidification and rising sea levels.
-They know from their own observations that a sustained increase of just one or two degrees in sea surface temperatures (SST) above normal summer levels causes important reef-building corals to bleach and die.
+Many Lizard Island research projects examine the impact of cyclones and the surges in sea temperature that cause coral bleaching, and how life on the Reef will be affected by increasing CO2 emissions, ocean acidification and rising sea levels.
+Marine scientists know from their own observations that a sustained increase of just one or two degrees in sea surface temperatures (SST) above normal summer levels causes important reef-building corals to bleach and die.

 The strong evidence-based consensus among climate scientists is that (a) global climate is changing: and (b) greenhouse gas emissions from human activity are the dominant cause.
 This is accepted by leading Australian companies.
 For examples, see the position statements of AGL, BHP, CBA, RIO, Santos, Wespac & Woodside,

 BHP’s Position Statement: “We accept the Intergovernmental Panel on Clim:ate Change (IPCC) assessment of climate change science that warming of the climate is unequivocal, the human influence is clear and physical impacts are unavoidable“.

-These web pages provide climate information for coral reefs:
+The following links provide climate information for coral reefs:

 The equivalent plots below are from the summer of 2018.
 This was also a recovery year, in welcome contrast to the severe bleaching that occurred in the summers of 2017 and 2016:

-Such realities make further research on the Reef even more urgent and important, as scientists look for ways of helping corals adapt to the higher temperatures, and as they continue to investigate the countless other species that will be affected by further loss of coral habitats.
+These realities make further research on the Reef even more urgent and important, as scientists look for ways of helping corals adapt to the higher temperatures, and as they continue to investigate the countless other species that will be affected by further loss of coral habitats.